vania-bisbal/repo-website/docs/term3/03-DigitalPrototyping.md

 - Body algortihms: project cinestesia.
 Using a nano arduino with conductive fabrics.
 Exploracion de movimientos con artefactos robóticos.
 - Emodying memes small raspberry: pi zw has wifi and can connect a camera

-## Hands-on experimentation: Prototype your wearable and experiment with your training model.
+## Hands-on experimentation: Prototype your wearable and experiment with your training model

 I joined forces with Jorge to develop a glove as a soft sensor prototype.
 We used Velostat as the main material.
 Velostat is a variable resistor that lets electricity flow through a system or not, functioning similarly to a potentiometer.
 It allows modulation of how electricity flows within a circuit.